 Please support Uyghur’s blog, voice of voiceless Uyghurs

-Uyghurs are predominantly Muslim, majority are living ancestral Uyghur homeland, China calls it Xinjiang, which means newly occupied or colonized territory.
-Historically, called East Turkistan, and Uyghurs prefer to call their homeland with its historic name.
+Uyghurs are predominantly Muslim, majority are living ancestral Uyghur homeland, China calls it Xinjiang, which means new territory.
+Some Uyghurs prefer to use the term East Turkistan, and some other Uyghurs prefer to call their homeland simply as Uyghur.

-China is hiding the real situation of Chinese virus pandemic in the so called Uyghur autonomous region, we’ve been trying to get some information about the pandemic, China draconian surveillance and control of communication of its people living in China with the outside world, especially in the East Turkestan, makes it difficult.
+China is hiding the real situation of COVID-19 pandemic in the so called Uyghur autonomous region, we’ve been trying to get some information about the pandemic, China draconian surveillance and control of communication of its people living in China with the outside world, especially in the Xinjiang, makes it difficult.
 The gruesome conditions, forced community activities makes the concentration camps fertile ground for a community wide outbreak of the disease.

-There are serious questions on the availability of quarantine facilities, hospitals for treatment, nutrition and hygienic products for the Uyghurs and other Muslims.
+There are serious questions on the availability of quarantine facilities, hospitals for treatment, nutrition and hygienic products for the Uyghurs and other ethnic minorities.
 Besides, the children of detained people are forced to stay in state run orphanages, these are also vulnerable to a possible outbreak.

 A recent report by the Australian Strategic Policy Initiative highlights that some detainees are made to work as forced laborers in the Chinese factories that are supply chains to globally renowned brands such as Apple and Nike.
 Uyghurs forcibly migrated to mainland China to be slave workers in Chinese factories are also vulnerable for the Chinese virus outbreak.

-As people around the world gear up to face the acute respiratory illness Chinese virus, many Uyghurs and other Muslims from the Uyghur autonomous region have been expressing a deeper concern about their family and friends in their Chinese occupied homeland, where information has a difficult time getting in and out.
-Chinese state media has consistently misrepresented and concealed the violence that Uyghurs and other Muslims face, giving people no reason to believe they would tell the truth about the presence and effect of Chinese virus in their communities.
+As people around the world gear up to face the acute respiratory illness COVID-19, many Uyghurs and other ethnic minorities from the Xinjiang Uyghur Autonomous Region have been expressing a deeper concern about their family and friends in Xinjiang, where information has a difficult time getting in and out.
+Chinese state media has consistently misrepresented and concealed the violence that Uyghurs and other ethnic groups, giving people no reason to believe they would tell the truth about the presence and effect of COVID-19 in their communities.

 Years before the pandemic, cities in the Uyghur region were governed as if they had been quarantined.
 The city of Turpan, where I was born and raised, the distance between Turpan and Urumqi is about a hundred kilometers, in between these two cities there are at least three major checkpoints.
 Even though, those without permission could not travel from one city to another.
 In so called Uyghur autonomous region, traveling from one city to another is at least ten times difficult than traveling to another country.
 Yet, since 2016 Uyghurs passports were all confiscated, Uyghurs can’t travel abroad.
 I understand it as China don’t allow Uyghurs have Chinese passport, which means, China is admitting Uyghurs are not Chinese.